Available on Amazon

 You’re not just buying a book, you’re contributing 70% of the purchase price to Home for Life no kill sanctuary for cats and dogs in Minnesota

-Matt wants to find the animal rights blogger who pours gasoline on the flames of community outrage.
-Because of the shelter director’s cyberbullying and use of animal control to harass people, the blogger writes anonymously.
+When Matt learns from Clara about the shelter director’s needless killing of dogs and cats, he decides that local animal advocates are murder suspects.
+Matt wants to find the anonymous blogger who pours gasoline on the flames of community outrage.
 Clara knows the blogger’s identity but won’t tell Matt – for good reason.

-Matt discovers a criminal conspiracy but cannot get politicians to do anything.
-Despite the warnings, he is unable to allow this evil to continue.
+Matt discovers a criminal conspiracy, but the politicians refuse to take any action.
+Despite warnings, Matt has to save the dogs and cats from monstrous abuse.
 As he works to solve the murder and stop the animal cruelty, Matt comes to a new understanding of life and death.
-At the same time, he discovers love, hope, and a new calling.
+At the same time, he discovers love and a new calling.

 From 2010 through 2014, I wrote a blog called No Kill Delaware that criticized the state for not enforcing its innovative animal shelter law, which was passed in 2010 and mandated measures for saving homeless animals.
 My blog and Facebook page provided a forum for animal advocates and rescuers to tell their experiences with the SPCA that was fighting against compliance with the state’s shelter law.
 I was on the Board of Safe Haven Animal Sanctuary for three years, which sadly went bankrupt about 18 months later.
 That’s why I am so devoted to Home for Life which has thrived for decades.